zou-zhicheng/cv-common-en/CodeCV-Manager.md

 :::
 **Project Manager**
 ::: end
-- **[Next Generation Security Operation Center(NGSOC)](https://www.qianxin.com/product/detail/pid/358)**: Joined the team as a developer, was promptly promoted to project manager responsible for leading the customized development and implementation of the "NGSOC" for Qingdao Customs.
+- **[Next Generation Security Operation Center(NGSOC)](https://www.qianxin.com/product/detail/pid/358)**: Joined the team as a developer, was promptly promoted to project manager, lead a team with more than 10 pprofessionals,  responsible for leading the customized development and implementation of the "NGSOC" for Qingdao Customs.

 &nbsp;